-Bridgerton follows Dowager Viscountess Bridgerton and her 4 sound and 4 daughters as they’re looking for love in Regency-era London.
+Bridgerton follows Dowager Viscountess Bridgerton and her 4 sons and 4 daughters as they’re looking for love in Regency-era London.

 At the center of the series is Bridgerton’s eldest daughter, Daphne, who’s learning to navigate the upper echelons of high society in hopes of finding a wealthy husband.

 Will meeting Duke of Hastings, one of London’s most eligible bachelors, help that dream come to fruition.
 And what will Lady Whistledown, who’s basically 19th-century’s version of Gossip Girl, say about it in her Society Papers?
 Find out by watching season 1 of Bridgerton out on Netflix now!